 Michelle Nickerson is an associate professor of history at Loyola University, Chicago, where she teaches U.S. women's, gender, urban, and political history.
-She studies American conservatism, suburbanization, the anti–Vietnam War movement, feminism, and the Cold War.
+She studies American conservatism, suburbanization, American Catholicism, the anti–Vietnam War movement, feminism, and the Cold War.
 Nickerson is the author of Mothers of Conservatism: Women and the Postwar Right (2012) and a coeditor of Sunbelt Rising: The Politics of Place, Space, and Region (2011).
 She is also a co-moderator of the Newberry Library's women and gender seminar.
 She is currently writing about the Camden 28 of the Catholic antiwar movement in 1971.

 Click here for more information about Michelle Nickerson.